Stormagheddon/text-adventure/README.md

 ## To-do's.

-1. Move project into Repo.
-2. Create room class.
-3. Create player class.
+1. Create character class.
-4. Unit test for room class.
+1. Unit test for room class.
-5. Construct inital map.
+1. Construct inital map.
-6. Create command interface.
+1. Create command interface.
+Start with the ability to move through the map.
+1. Update character class to include inventory.
+1. Update door class to have locked doors.
+1. Add classes to support NPCs.
+1. Load map from data structure.
+1. Allow user to save progress.
+1. Update room class to support multi-floor levels.
+Includes adding ceiling and floor classes.
+1. Update command interface to support combat.
+1. Update character class to allow user to equip items.
+1. Update character class to support levels.
+1. Adding support for currency.